fenago/automation-anywhere-course/lab_guides/md/Lab_8.md

 Lab 8: String Manipulation and List Variables
 ===============================================

-As you progress in this book, you will gain experience with more actions at each stage.
-Each action you learn will build upon your existing knowledge.
-This will all contribute to making you a more confident RPA developer.

-In this lab, we will be covering the different actions available for string manipulation.
-This is a common task needed when your bot is working with data.
-Typically, your data format and layout needs to be transformed and parsed so that it meets system requirements.
-When transferring data from one source to another, there may be slight differences in the required formats.
-String manipulation routines are needed to transform your data so that it meets the desired requirements.

-In order to fully understand how to work with data, this lab will also cover `List` type variables.
-We use these when we need to iterate through a single string by splitting it with a specific delimiter.
-By the end of this lab, you will have the skills to confidently handle various formats of strings and be able to manipulate them so that they meet any system requirement.
-You will also be able to create `List` variables and loop through the data for any manipulation that may be needed.
-Another skill that you will learn is how to apply some simple logical conditions using variables.

 In this lab, we will cover the following topics:

 -   Manipulating strings